 Where to go deeper

-I put together a full starter kit with slides, a cheat sheet, and a detailed walkthrough.
+I put together a starter kit with slides, a cheat sheet, and a walkthrough.
 If you want a copy, reach out.